rbong/vim-buffest/README.md

 :w
 ```

-To change the type of the register, write it in the desired visual mode.
+To change the type of the register, write it in the desired visual mode:

 ```
 " Change to single-line mode